paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####1.
 Implementing a sliding window search.
 Scales to search and how much to overlap windows?

-I settles on one single high level window size of 128.
+I settles on three high level window size of 100, 200, and 300.
 I did not find that larger window sizes were helpful (more false positives).
-I did multiple runs of a 128x128 window, starting at different starting heights (from half way down the image, to right above the hood of the car).
+I did multiple runs comprised of these window sizes, starting at different starting heights (from half way down the image, to right above the hood of the car).
 The amount I add to the heatmap is dictated by whether the detection is a 'new' detection, or based on a previous detection.
 For a previously detected car, I add a weight of 2 to the heatmap, instead of a weight of 1 for sliding window detections.
 I do this in the `pipeline` function of `pipeline.py`.
 I extract features from the windows I recieve from the function `slide_window`.

 ![alt text][image3]